acuparse/acuparse/docs/INSTALL.md

   required.
     - Data only sent to external sites when there is new data to send and enough time has passed for CWOP updates.

+!!! info
-> **Notice:** Disable updating of Weather Underground from your Access/smartHUB/MyAcuRite.
-Watch your syslog for the response
+    It's recommended to disable the updating of Weather Underground from your Access/smartHUB/MyAcuRite when using Acuparse.
-> from MyAcuRite.

 ### Master Sensor

-By default Acuparse will use the Iris/Atlas sensor to upload data to external sites.
+By default, Acuparse will use the Iris/Atlas sensor to upload data to external sites.
 To upload data from a tower, change the Master Temp/Humidity Sensor.

 Changing the sensor sends those readings externally instead of the Iris/Atlas data.
 You can also choose to use the tower readings for the data archive or use the readings from the Iris/Atlas.

+### Realtime Updates

+Acuparse supports the use of an RTL dongle along with a special relay service to facilitate realtime updates to weather data.
+See the [RTL docs](https://docs.acuparse.com/REALTIME/) for more details on how to set this up.

-## MyAcuRite Responses
+### MyAcuRite Responses

-### Access
+#### Access

+!!! note
+    The Access sends data using TLS1.1 encryption.
+A certificate is required to receive data from the Access.

 When MyAcuRite receives your readings, it responds with a JSON response in the following format: